We may earn money or products from the companies mentioned in this post. Read our disclosure policy.

 We had both the Ham & Cheese and Nutella and Banana.
 Delicious!

 Sainte Chapelle.
 This cathedral was constructed in the 13th century at the time of King Louis IX to serve as a chapel for the royal palace and meant to hold precious relics (that are now at Notre Dame).
 It too is French Gothic and has one of the most extensive 13th-century stained glass collections anywhere.
+It is one of my all time favorite chapels in the world!

 Looking for other things to do in Paris?
 Find out what else you can see when you only have 2 days in Paris.